WWE Friday Night Smackdown preview: The brand's Money in the Bank fallout show - Pro Wrestling Dot Net

 -Baron Corbin and Apollo Crews vs. Angel and Berto

 Powell’s POV: Smackdown will be live from Worcester, Massachusetts at DCU Center.
-Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
-Jake’s audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).
+Jake Barnett has the night off, so join me for our weekly live review of Smackdown as the show airs Fridays on Fox at 7CT/8ET.
+My same night audio reviews will be available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment